DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
 #sense_resistor: 0.110
 #   The resistance (in ohms) of the motor sense resistor.
-The default
+Overwrites
-#   is 0.110 ohms.
+#   value defined by stepstick_type.
+The default is 0.110 ohms.
+#stepstick_type:
+#   Here, you will input the name of your stepper driver.
+This is used
+#   to define a more accurate max current, and also the proper sense
+#   resistor value. sense_resistor config entry overwrites a sense
+#   resistor value defined by this entry.
+#   (See the Stepstick_Types.md document for more details on each driver)
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor